 Zoning and Development Standards

-Visit our Zoning for Urban Agriculture page for information about zoning and development standards for community gardens.
+- Visit our Zoning for Urban Agriculture page for information about zoning and development standards for community gardens, market gardens and urban farms.

 Composting and Soil Health Resources

-Through the 2016 Community Garden Compost Program, Minneapolis Solid Waste and Recycling is offering low-cost or no-cost compost to registered community gardens.
+- Through the Community Garden Compost Program, Minneapolis Solid Waste and Recycling offers low-cost or no-cost compost to qualifying community gardens.
 Compost is provided on a first-come, first-served basis.
 However, community gardens that have never received compost, have poor soil quality, or are start-up gardens will get priority.

-The Water Works Permit Office issues garden water permits to community gardens and urban farms to access a specific fire hydrant for their garden or farm when there is no other water option available.
-The garden must have legal documentation from owner giving permission to use land.
+The Water Works Permit Office issues hydrant garden permits to community gardens and urban farmers to access a specific fire hydrant for their garden/farm when there is no other water option available.
+The person must have legal documentation from owner giving permission to use land.
 These permits are issued seasonally.
 The water usage is metered and paid for during the growing season.
+To apply for a permit call (612) 673-2865 or or visit the Public Service Center located at 250 S 4th St., Room 224, Minneapolis.
+Learn more about accessing water for your garden or farm.

 Minnesota Brownfields has funding to help clean up properties to become community gardens